douglasstarnes/mempy-flask-heroku/README.md

  * What if you accidentally mark a task as complete?
 How would you unmark it?
  * Extend the due date by a number of days the user provides
  * Filter the tasks by state such as overdue or high priority
- * Validation - some fields in the form should only take numbers
+ * Validation - some fields in the form should only accept numbers

 Enjoy!